Panasonic Corporation Emphasises Holistic Well-Being in Its Products; Announces New Brand Action Tagline "Create Today. Enrich Tomorrow."

 Panasonic also shared that the new brand action tagline will be underpinned by their commitment to protect the global environment through two pillars - carbon neutrality and promoting a circular economy.
 The corporation aims to reduce more than 300 million tons in carbon dioxide emissions by 2050 from its own value chain and avoided emissions through utilising clean and efficient energy solutions, as well as improve product durability and design products that can be easily disassembled for reuse and recycling.

-For more information of our branding 'Create Today.
-Enrich Tomorrow.', please visit our homepage at www.panasonic.com/au/consumer/create-today-enrich-tomorrow.html
+For more information on our branding 'Create Today.
+Enrich Tomorrow.', please visit our homepage at www.panasonic.com/th/consumer/create-today-enrich-tomorrow.html

 For enquiries, please contact